cloudlinux/imunify360-doc-test/docs/features/README.md

     * params[]
       * scan_id / string / unique id of the scan
+      * scan_type / string / type of scanning (“on-demand”, “background”, “ftp”, “rescan“)
-      * errors[] / string / error strings that happened during the last scan
+      * error / string / error message if any occurred during scanning
       * started / int / unixtime when the scan was started
       * path / string / path that was scanned
       * users[] / string array / users that have been scanned (if any)